Rajpratik71/linux-manPages/eject.md

        eject -V

 DESCRIPTION
        Eject  allows  removable  media (typically a CD-ROM, floppy disk, tape, or JAZ or ZIP disk) to be ejected under software control.
-The  command can  also control some multi-disc CD-ROM changers, the auto-eject fea‐ ture supported by some devices, and close the disc tray of some CD-ROM drives.
+The command can also control some multi-disc CD-ROM changers, the auto-eject feature supported by some devices, and close the disc tray of some CD-ROM drives.

        The device corresponding to <name> is ejected.
 The name can be a device file or mount point, either a full path or with the leading "/dev", "/media" or "/mnt" omitted.
-If  no name is specified, the default name "cdrom" is used.
+If no  name  is  speci‐ fied, the default name "cdrom" is used.

        There  are  four  different methods of ejecting, depending on whether the device is a CD-ROM, SCSI device, removable floppy, or tape.
 By default eject tries all four methods in order until it succeeds.

        If the device is currently mounted, it is unmounted before ejecting.

 COMMAND-LINE OPTIONS
        -h   This option causes eject to display a brief description of the command options.

-       -v   This  makes  eject  run in verbose mode; more information is dis‐ played about what the command is doing.
+       -v   This makes eject run in verbose mode; more information is displayed about what the command is doing.

        -d   If invoked with this option, eject lists the default device name.

        -a on|1|off|0
             This option controls the auto-eject mode, supported by some devices.
 When enabled, the drive automatically ejects when the device is closed.

        -c <slot>
-            With this option a CD slot can be selected from an ATAPI/IDE  CD- ROM changer.
+            With this option a CD slot can be selected from an ATAPI/IDE CD-ROM changer.
 Linux 2.0 or higher is required to use this feature.
 The CD-ROM drive can not be in use (mounted data  CD  or playing a music CD) for a change request to work.
 Please also note that the first slot of the changer is referred to as 0, not 1.

        -i on|1|off|0
             This option controls locking of the hardware eject button.
 When enabled, the drive will not be ejected when the button is pressed.
 This is useful when you are carrying a laptop in a bag or case and don't want it to eject if the button is inadvertently pressed.

        -t   With this option the drive is given a CD-ROM tray close command.
 Not all devices support this command.

        -T   With this option the drive is given a CD-ROM tray close command if it's opened, and a CD-ROM tray eject command if it's closed.
 Not all devices support this command, because it uses  the above CD-ROM tray close command.

        -x <speed>
-            With this option the drive is given a CD-ROM  select  speed  com‐ mand.
+            With this option the drive is given a CD-ROM select speed command.
 The speed argument is a number indicating the desired speed (e.g. 8 for 8X speed), or 0 for maximum data rate.
 Not all devices support this command and you can only specify speeds that the drive is capable of.
 Every time the media is changed this option is cleared.
 This option can be used alone, or  with the -t and -c options.

        -X   With  this  option  the CD-ROM drive will be probed to detect the available speeds.
 The output is a list of speeds which can be used as an argument of the -x option.
-This only works with  Linux 2.6.13  or  higher, on previous versions solely the maximum speed will be reported.
+This only works with
+            Linux 2.6.13 or higher, on previous versions solely the maximum speed will be reported.
 Also note that some drive may not correctly report the speed and therefore this  option  does  not work with them.

        -n   With this option the selected device is displayed but no action is performed.

        -r   This option specifies that the drive should be ejected using a CDROM eject command.

        -s   This option specifies that the drive should be ejected using SCSI commands.

        -f   This option specifies that the drive should be ejected using a removable floppy disk eject command.

        -q   This option specifies that the drive should be ejected using a tape drive offline command.

        -p   This option allow you to use /proc/mounts instead /etc/mtab.
 It also passes the -n option to umount(1).

-       -m   This option allows eject to work with device drivers which  auto‐ matically  mount  removable  media  and  therefore must be always mount(1)ed.
+       -m   This  option allows eject to work with device drivers which automatically mount removable media and therefore must be always mount(1)ed.
 The option tells eject to not try to unmount the given device, even if it is mounted according to /etc/mtab or /proc/mounts.

        -V   This option causes eject to display the program version and exit.

 LONG OPTIONS
        All options have corresponding long names, as listed below.
 The long names can be abbreviated as long as they are unique.

        -h --help
        -v --verbose